U.S. companies add more jobs but growth disappoints

 The ADP report showed manufacturers shed payrolls in May and a separate report indicated jobs growth in the vast services sector was weak last month, with a gauge of employment at services firms falling to its lowest in close to a year.

-Economic growth is expected to cool in the current quarter from the 2.4 percent rate in the first three months of the year, partly due to fiscal belt-tightening in Washington.
-Economists still largely expect the recovery should regain traction in the second half of the year.
+The pace of economic growth is expected to cool in the current quarter from the 2.4 percent rate seen in the first three months of the year, partly due to fiscal belt-tightening in Washington.

-The goods producing sector cut 3,000 jobs in May, with a drop of 6,000 positions at manufacturing firms, which could be partially due to defence spending cutbacks, Zandi said.
+The goods producing sector cut 3,000 jobs in May, with a drop of 6,000 positions at manufacturing firms, which could be partially due to defense spending cutbacks, Zandi said.

-Wall Street was down over 1 percent by mid-afternoon, while the weak data helped push Treasury debt prices higher.
-The dollar was weaker against a basket of currencies.
+U.S. stocks were lower in morning trade, while Treasury debt prices climbed.
+The dollar was slightly weaker against a basket of currencies.

 Activity in the U.S. services sector picked up slightly in May, with the Institute for Supply Management's services index edging up to 53.7 last month from 53.1 in April.
 That topped economists' expectations for 53.5.

 A reading above 50 indicates expansion in the sector.
-The May figure was still off this year's peak of 56.0, which was hit in February.
+The May reading was still off this year's peak of 56.0, which was hit in February.

 The forward-looking new orders component rose but the employment measure slipped to the lowest level since last July at 50.1 from 52.0.